AI Weekly: The state of machine learning in 2020

 The other State of AI

 A month before McKinsey published its business survey, Air Street Capital released its State of AI report, which is now in its third year.
 The London-based venture capital firm found the AI industry to be strong when it comes to company funding rounds, but its report calls centralization of AI talent and compute “a huge problem.”
 Other serious problems Air Street Capital identified include ongoing brain drain from academia to industry and issues with reproducibility of models created by private companies.
+A team of 40 Google researchers also recently identified underspecification as a major hurdle for machine learning.

-A number of the report’s conclusions are in line with a recent analysis of AI research papers that found the concentration of deep learning activity among Big Tech companies, industry leaders, and elite universities is increasing inequality.
+A number of conclusions found in the Air Street Capital report are in line with a recent analysis of AI research papers that found the concentration of deep learning activity among Big Tech companies, industry leaders, and elite universities is increasing inequality.
 The team behind this analysis says a growing “compute divide” could be addressed in part by the implementation of a national research cloud.

 As we inch toward the end of the year, we can expect more reports on the state of machine learning.
 The state of AI reports released in the past two months demonstrate a variety of challenges but suggest AI can help businesses save money, generate revenue, and follow proven best practices for success.
 At the same time, researchers are identifying big opportunities to address the various risks associated with deploying AI.